memartone/docs.sparc.science/pages/data_submission/sawg.md

 2. Maintaining ontologies of anatomical knowledge
 3. Compiling and curating computable knowledge about multiscale routes pathways

+As part of this process, the SAWG is developing a term request pipeline so that any new terms required for the annotation of SPARC data or maps can be added to the SPARC vocabularies.
+All added terms are reviewed by the SAWG on a regular basis.
+Details about the SPARC vocabularies and the term request pipeline are available [here](https://docs.google.com/presentation/d/1lgjvHoYJIFXYdvY9JLO5577hO3y2rnDxUd3TRmUzLXA/edit#slide=id.p).

 More detailed information can be found at the [SAWG Home Page](http://ontology.neuinfo.org/trees/sparc/).